Discover what a mortgage comparison rate really reveals beyond the...

 Read MoreBuying your first home is one of life’s biggest milestones, but for many Australians, saving a home loan deposit can feel like the biggest hurdle.
-There’s a common belief that you need a 20% deposit to get started, but is that really true?
+One of the most common questions is: How Much Deposit Do You Need to get started?

 The good news: No, you don’t always need a 20% deposit.

 A 20% deposit means you’re paying 20% of the property price upfront.
 For a $600,000 home, that’s $120,000.
-This helps reduce your loan-to-value ratio (LVR) to 80% or lower, which lenders favour.
+This reduces your loan-to-value ratio (LVR) to 80% or lower, which lenders prefer.
+But again, the question remains: how much deposit do you need for your specific situation?

 With a 20% deposit: